Collection: Benjamin Georgeaud

 In 2006 Benjamin created his own workshop in Paris and since 2010 he has been based in Montreuil.

-In 2009, at the Paris Autumn Salon, Benjamin Georgeaud received the “Géant des Beaux-Arts” Prize with his bronze sculpture “La douleur de Nausicaa”.
-In 2012, he was awarded the Bronze Medal of the Society of French Artists at the Grand Palais.
+In 2009, at the Paris Autumn Salon, Benjamin Georgeaud received the "Géant des Beaux-Arts" Prize for his bronze sculpture "The Pain of Nausicaa."
+In 2012, he received the Bronze Medal from the Society of French Artists at the Grand Palais.

 Known for his portraits and bas-reliefs, he was chosen to create the Korean characters for the opening of the Grévin Museum in Seoul.

-His work around and from the human body creates powerful works, bronzes of astonishing density, but where life always surfaces.
-His interest in the circus finds a perfect justification in his way of interpreting movement, his works, often very evocative, transmit a mixture of strength and elegance.
+His work around and based on the human body creates powerful works, bronzes of astonishing density, but where life always surfaces.
+His interest in the circus finds a perfect justification in his way of interpreting movement; his works, often very evocative, convey a mixture of strength and elegance.

-Benjamin was chosen to produce the "Artistika" trophy, the ultimate reward for artists at the Visp Circus Festival (Switzerland).
+Benjamin was chosen to create the "Artistika" trophy, the ultimate award for artists at the Visp Circus Festival (Switzerland).

 In 2017, his circus-themed collection was presented to the general public at the 38th Cirque de Demain festival in Paris.